contrun/starknet-airdrop-stats/README.md

 ## Query airdrop amount with duckdb

-The file [./airdrop.json](./airdrop.json) contains the data from [https://github.com/starknet-io/provisions-data/tree/main/github](starknet-io/provisions-data), which have a list of all airdrop amounts and the github users.
-We can easily query these data with [https://duckdb.org/](duckdb).
+The file [./airdrop.json](./airdrop.json) contains the data from [starknet-io/provisions-data](https://github.com/starknet-io/provisions-data/tree/23f9b866c127892f59ce1d1bc967d2f5be85b72a/github), which has a list of all github users with the airdrop amount.
+We can easily query these data with [duckdb](https://duckdb.org/).
 Below are some examples.

 ### Show who has an airdrop of more than 1000 STRK